 See recent publication by Dr. Michele Alfa comparing results of washer disinfector validation products tested under a variety of conditions.

-Why use The PINNACLE MEC Test:
+Why use The PINNACLE MEC Test for manual cleaning solutions?:

 The MEC test:

-- is the only test available for this purpose
+- Is the only test available for this purpose

-- offers quick results (90 seconds)
+- Offers quick results (90 seconds)

-- Ensures proper dilution and temperature of manual cleaning solutions
+- Ensures proper dilution and temperature of manual cleaning solutions using

 - Provides a visual indication that the enzymatic detergent needs changed